Funding & Cost

 We recommend applicants submit and complete their application by the priority deadline to ensure it is considered for the best Bush School funding options.
 Applicants who complete their application after the priority application deadline, but on or before the final deadline, will still receive a Bush School Competitive Scholarship, but may miss the opportunity to be nominated for other funding awards.

-While The Bush School funding we offer can help with some of the cost, students have to either take out loans, work, or receive funding elsewhere to cover the rest.
+Please keep in mind that while The Bush School funding we offer can help with some of the cost, students often have to either take out loans, work, or receive funding elsewhere to cover the rest of their expenses.
 We strongly encourage applicants to apply for any outside funding opportunities they may qualify for.
-Refer to the “Supplemental Aid” section below.
+Refer to the “Supplemental Aid” section of the Funding page.

 Tips for Funding your Graduate School Education